stevegrossi/stevegrossi.github.io/source/posts/2014-07-06-provisioning-a-lamp-stack-and-wordpress-with-chef-part-2.html.markdown

     depends 'php'
     depends 'database'

 The first three should be familiar from [part 1](/2014/06/24/provisioning-a-lamp-stack-and-wordpress-with-chef-part-1/), and "database" is another third-party cookbook from the Opscode folks which lets Chef create databases and users for a variety of database software like our MySQL.
-Since this is new to our Chef project, we'll need to add `cookbook 'database'` to our Cheffile and run `$ librarian-chef install` to install it before we can use it here.
+Since this is new to our Chef project, we'll need to add `cookbook 'database', '~> 2.2.0'` to our Cheffile and run `$ librarian-chef install` to install it before we can use it here.

 ### Avoiding Repetition with Cookbook Attributes